 How do you test 5G CPE for long duration?

-SWAT WiCheck emulates 100s or 1000s of WiFi clients and helps you to recreate real world scenarios very easily.
-It helps you to test your 5G CPE for 1000s of hours with multiple users accessing the network simultaneously.
+WiCheck emulates 100s or 1000s of WiFi clients and helps you to recreate real world scenarios very easily.
+It helps in long duration stress tests of 5G device for 1000s of hours with multiple users accessing the network simultaneously.
 It runs real applications(Facebook, YouTube, YouKu, Skype for business calls & more) and measures the end user experience.

-Have you got any questions regarding 5G CPE end to end testing for long duration?
-Please reach out to us HERE
+Have you got any questions regarding 5G CPE end to end long duration stress tests?

 Stay up-to-date on the latest developments in Alethea: aletheatech.com